bcit-ltc/course-workload-estimator/README.md

 ## Development

-Run the project using Docker:
+Run the project using Docker and then open `localhost:3000` in a browser.

 ```bash
 docker compose up
 ```

-and open `localhost:3000`.

 ## Deployment